opendocsg/slw-judgments-backfill/2012_SGHC_3/report.md

 _Applicable law_

-30     The law as to when the court may restrain a call on a performance bond was set out in the case of _JBE Properties Pte Ltd v Gammon Pte Ltd_ [2011] 2 SLR 47, where the Court of Appeal stated:
+30     The law as to when the court may restrain a call on a performance bond was set out in the case of _JBE Properties Pte Ltd v Gammon Pte Ltd_ <span class="citation">[2011] 2 SLR 47</span>, where the Court of Appeal stated:

- It is now well established that, under our law, apart from fraud (which is the traditional ground for restraining a call on a performance bond), unconscionability is a separate and independent ground for the court to grant an interim injunction restraining a beneficiary from making a call on a performance bond (see, inter alia, Bocotra Construction Pte Ltd v AG [1995] 2 SLR(R) 262 at [53] and GHL Pte Ltd v Unitrack Building Construction Pte Ltd [1999] 3 SLR(R) 44 at [16] and [20]; see also the GD at [6]-[7]).
+ It is now well established that, under our law, apart from fraud (which is the traditional ground for restraining a call on a performance bond), unconscionability is a separate and independent ground for the court to grant an interim injunction restraining a beneficiary from making a call on a performance bond (see, inter alia, Bocotra Construction Pte Ltd v AG <span class="citation">[1995] 2 SLR(R) 262</span> at [53] and GHL Pte Ltd v Unitrack Building Construction Pte Ltd <span class="citation">[1999] 3 SLR(R) 44</span> at [16] and [20]; see also the GD at [6]-[7]).
 This is wider than the English position, which requires fraud to be clearly proved before a call on a performance bond can be restrained.

  [emphasis added]

-31     In the recent case of _Astrata (Singapore) Pte Ltd v Tridex Technologies Pte Ltd_ [2011] 1 SLR 449, Philip Pillai J surveyed the leading cases on the law on applications to restrain calls on performance bonds.
+31     In the recent case of _Astrata (Singapore) Pte Ltd v Tridex Technologies Pte Ltd_ <span class="citation">[2011] 1 SLR 449</span>, Philip Pillai J surveyed the leading cases on the law on applications to restrain calls on performance bonds.
 The judge distilled the following principles from the cases (at [73]):

  (a) Whether there is unconscionability depends on the facts of each case.
 There is no predetermined categorisation.